openzipkin-contrib/zipkin-otel/build-bin/README.md

 ## Test

 Test builds and runs any tests of the project, including integration tests.
-CI providers should be configured to run tests on pull requests or pushes to the master branch, notably when the tag is blank.
+CI providers should be configured to run tests on pull requests or pushes to the main branch, notably when the tag is blank.
 Tests should not run on documentation-only commits.
 Tests must not depend on authenticated resources, as running tests can leak credentials.
 Git checkouts should include the full history so that license headers or other git analysis can take place.